-Cell phones and electronic devices are banned from the classroom unless specifically used for a classroom purpose.
+Cell phones and electronic devices are banned from the classroom.
+Cell phones must remain out of sight (pocket/backpack/etc).

 \Failure to hand over a cell phone to a staff member will result in consequences for defiance.

 ---Sending, sharing, viewing, or possessing pictures, text messages, emails, or other material of a sexual nature in electronic or any other form, including the contents of a cell phone or other electronic device will be subject to disciplinary action and notification of law enforcement.